Category Archives: Artificial Intelligence

 Image by Susann Mielke from Pixabay.
 Text by SMS.

 Is this a fork or a spoon?
+Is it a knife?
 Well, they both have handles, but this one has spikes.
-Let me look up what pieces of information I have in my database that looks like this item.
-Oh, I have a piece that resembles this spike property, so it must be a fork!
+Let me look up what pieces of information I have in my database that look like this item.
+Oh, I have a piece that resembles this spike pattern, so it must be a fork!

-The more information (characteristics) it can compare the new item to, the more precise its determination will be.
+Note: The more information (data points) that is input into the dataset, the more precise its algorithm’s determination will be.

 Now, let’s go a bit deeper into how a computer program is written.